oroinc/documentation/backend/entities/entity-merge.rst

 2. A user selects records to merge on the grid and clicks on the **Merge** mass action.
 3. The user is redirected to the merge entities page with a wizard that enables them to set up the merge process by choosing the merge strategy and the preferred values.
 Here, they can merge several entities into one.

-The **Master Record** setting in the wizard enables users to define which entity will contain the results of the merge.
+The **Master Record** setting in the wizard enables users to define which entity will contain the merge results.
 Other entities will be removed from the database.
 All doctrine references to the removed entities will be replaced with the master record.

 Configuration
 -------------